mbmontana785/NFL_Quarterback_Model/README.md

 ## Target variable formula

+(Win Probability Added represents the percentage by which a quarterback improves his team's probability of winning the game on each play.
+Negative if he hurts his team's winning probability.)

 0.1 * Total Win Probability Added for career +
 0.3 * WPA per season +
 0.2 * Total career touchdown passes +